timzsng/dsp/01a-install.md

 **Course material for the bootcamp is compatible with Python versions 2.7 and 3.0.
 All HackerRank Python pre-work is configured for Python 3 only.
 Therefore, Python 3 is the recommended version.**

 Did you install Python 2 or 3?
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+Python 3. because 3 is 1 more than 2

 ### Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+python -v